 Featured comment: My Wife LOVES this.
 She had me going to [the store] once a week for their small container, but now WOW!!’ – Bruce

 Hi, friends!
-Pickle lovers rejoice, because today I have the most unbelievably delicious, utterly addictive dip recipe for you!!
-And, if you happen to be a pickle loather, I totally urge you to try this dip, because it just might make a pickle loving convert out of you!
+Pickle lovers rejoice, because today I have the most utterly delicious dip recipe for you!!
+And, if you happen to be a pickle loather, I totally urge you to try this dip, because it just might make a pickles loving convert out of you!

 About this fried pickle and ranch dip

-If you are a fan of the Fried Pickle and Ranch Dip sold at Sam’s Club, you are going to fall head over heels in love with this creamy, pickle-y dip!
-Honestly, after a side-by-side taste taste, everyone preferred this version over the popular store-bought dip!
-While the Sam’s Club dip is totally delicious, it’s also a little too sweet, lacks fresh flavor and the texture leaves something to be desired.
+If you are a fan of the Fried Pickles Ranch Dip sold at Sam’s Club, you are going to fall head over heels in love with this creamy, pickle-y dip!
+Honestly, after a side-by-side taste taste, everyone preferred this simple homemade version over the popular store-bought dip!
+While the Sam’s Club dip is totally delicious, it’s also a little too sweet in taste.
+It also lacks fresh flavor and the texture leaves something to be desired.

-On the other hand, this copycat dill pickle dip recipe is thick, rich, ultra-smooth and overflowing with generous chunks of juicy pickles, fresh herbs and toasty breadcrumbs!
+On the other hand, this copycat dill pickle dip recipe is thick, rich, ultra-smooth and overflowing with generous chunks of juicy pickles, zesty ranch seasoning, fresh herbs, and toasty breadcrumbs!
 Plus, it’s insanely flavorful – savory, briny, slightly tangy, zesty and totally moreish!
-Basically, it’s creamy dip meets pickle nirvana – so consider yourself warned!
+Basically, this recipe is creamy dip meets pickle nirvana – so consider yourself warned!

 And, just in case you are thinking “but, it’s oh-so easy and convenient to grab that already prepared tub of dip at the store”.
-Well, you are correct – buying a container of dip at the store will always be easier.
-However, homemade dip (with the right recipe) will always be better!
-Besides, this pickle dip is super easy to prepare – it only requires eight easy-to-find ingredients (plus a few pantry staples) and 15 minutes of your time!
+Well, you are correct – buying a container of fried pickles and ranch dip at the store will always be easier.
+However, homemade pickles dip (with the right recipe) will always be better!
+Besides, this pickle dip is super easy to prepare – only requiring eight easy-to-find ingredients (plus a few pantry staples) and 15 minutes of your time!
 Plus, it’s totally customizable and stores great in the refrigerator for days!

 Why you’ll love this dip recipe with pickles